 Front Street Tavern

-While Front Street Tavern is a restaurant and Tavern, I’ll be honest— I come here for the bar and rooftop deck.
+While Front Street Tavern is a restaurant and tavern, I’ll be honest: I come here for the bar and rooftop deck.
 The lively atmosphere in warm weather makes it easily one of the best places in Kingston to meet friends for a few beers in the summer.

-It’s also worth noting that chicken and waffles are available for both lunch and dinner, making Front Street Tavern a flexible option if you’re prioritizing location, views, and a relaxed vibe over culinary ambition.
+Happy hour runs daily at the bar.
+The menu isn’t the main draw, but there are a few fun standouts including Tavern Poutine and Chicken Parm Egg Rolls.
+Chicken and waffles are available for both lunch and dinner, making Front Street Tavern a flexible option if you’re prioritizing views and a relaxed vibe over culinary ambition.
 Come for the setting, stay for the drinks, and treat the food as a solid bonus.

 Tubby's

-Food is handled by Junebug’s Good Cooking, which adds substance beyond bar snacks and makes Tubby’s a solid option if you want to eat while you drink.
+Food is handled by Junebug’s Good Cooking, which adds real substance beyond bar snacks.
 The bar also regularly hosts live underground music, giving it an edge that sets it apart from more traditional cocktail or wine-focused spots.
+If you’re looking for a place with good drinks, a chill crowd, and music-driven energy at night, Tubby’s is one of the more distinctive bars in Kingston.

 West Kill Supply